 Renaissance & Royal Costume

-Your pet dressed as a king, a queen, a military general, or a baroque aristocrat.
+Your pet dressed as a king, queen, military general, or baroque aristocrat.
 This style is simultaneously the most dramatic and the most fun.
-There's something inherently hilarious about seeing your goofy labrador wearing a velvet cape and a golden crown, and yet it also looks genuinely beautiful.
+There's something inherently hilarious about seeing your goofy labrador wearing a velvet cape and a golden crown — and yet it also looks genuinely beautiful, drawing on a 500-year-old artistic tradition.

 Minimalist Line Art